yashu1wwww/Auto-Youtube-brand-account-and-create-feedback-report-using-localhost/README.md

 C:\Users\Hp\AppData\Local\Google\Chrome\Application

-in my case chrome location
+In my case, the Chrome location is:

 cd C:\Users\Hp\AppData\Local\Google\Chrome\Application

-chrome.exe --remote-debugging-port=9222 --user-data-dir=""(in "enter your localhost path here")

-in my case

 chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"

-then open cmd in that folder paste below 3 lines at a time and hit enter button(in below codes are after watching above video my chrome path location & localohost path)
+To run these commands, open the command prompt in that folder and paste the below three lines one at a time and hit the enter button.
+The above codes are based on watching the video and my Chrome path location & localhost path.

-cd C:\Users\Hp\AppData\Local\Google\Chrome\Application

-chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"

-for auto report the video

-enter report.py and run
+For auto reporting the video, enter report.py and run.

-for auto creating brand account(only creates 5 auto brand account) enter brand.py and run
+For auto-creating brand accounts (only creates five auto brand accounts), enter brand.py and run.

-for auto feedback

-enter fd.py and run
+For auto feedback, enter fd.py and run

 in cmd enter